raphlinus/raphlinus.github.io/_posts/2021-04-22-slow-shader.md

 In the middle of the investigation, I viewed the proprietary shader compiler with extreme suspicion: it's making my code run slow, for no good reason that I could see, and also not matching the performance expectations set by other (desktop) GPUs.
 But now I understand much better why it's doing that.

 Even so, in the longer term I think it's possible to do much better, and I believe the key to that is the [Vulkan memory model].
-(I've written about this before in my [prefix sum][Prefix sum on Vulkan] blog post, but at that time I did not observe a substantial performance difference and this time I do)
+(I've written about this before in my [prefix sum][Prefix sum on Vulkan] blog post, but at that time I did not observe a substantial performance difference and this time I do.)

 As in the [CPU case,][Memory Consistency Models: A Tutorial] the memory model is an abstraction over certain hardware and compiler mechanisms that can either uphold or break assumptions about memory coherence.
 And in both cases, it's all about the program *explicitly* indicating what guarantees it needs, so the shader compiler and hardware are free to apply whatever optimizations they like, as long as the semantics are respected.